mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > **Editor's Note:** It may be desirable that the API provides an indication
 > of connection migration event for either case.

-## 0-RTT and Early Data considerations
+## 0-RTT and Early Data considerations {#ed-considerations}

-For repeated connections between peers, the initiator of a QUIC connection can use 0-RTT initial packets to establish a connection that will be used for QUIC STREAM frames, DATAGRAMs, or both.
+For repeated connections between peers, the initiator of a QUIC connection can use 0-RTT packets to establish a connection that will be used for QUIC STREAM frames, DATAGRAMs, or both.
 As such packets are subject to replay attacks, RoQ applications MUST carefully specify which data types and operations are allowed.